 - a) Writing call options are highly specialized activities and entail higher than ordinary investment risks.
-In such investment strategy, the profits from call option writing is capped at the option premium, however the downside depends upon the increase in value of the underlying equity shares. - b) The Scheme may write covered call option only in case it has adequate number of underlying equity shares as per regulatory requirement.
+In such investment strategy, the profits from call option writing is capped at the option premium, however, the downside depends upon the increase in value of the underlying equity shares. - b) The Scheme may write covered call option only in case it has adequate number of underlying equity shares as per regulatory requirement.
 This would lead to setting aside a portion of investment in underlying equity shares.
 If covered call options are sold to the maximum extent allowed by regulatory authority, the scheme may not be able to sell the underlying equity shares immediately if the view changes to sell and exit the stock.
 The covered call options need to be unwound before the stock positions can be liquidated.
-This may lead to a loss of opportunity, or can cause exit issues if the strike price at which the call option contracts have been written become illiquid.
+This may lead to a loss of opportunity or can cause exit issues if the strike price at which the call option contracts have been written become illiquid.
 Hence, the scheme may not be able to sell the underlying equity shares, which can lead to temporary illiquidity of the underlying equity shares and result in loss of opportunity. - c) The writing of covered call option would lead to loss of opportunity due to appreciation in value of the underlying equity shares.

-d) The total gross exposure related to option premium paid and received must not exceed the regulatory limits of the net assets of the scheme
+Hence, when the appreciation in equity share price is more than the option premium received the scheme would be at a loss. - d) The total gross exposure related to option premium paid and received must not exceed the regulatory limits of the net assets of the scheme.